garrandall/popular-music-data/tracks/bring-it-back-travis-porter.md

 Pussy so wet, its like a day out on the boat
 Open up wide ---

-Too much fun, is what im having
+Too much fun, is what I'm having
-Cause all that booty is what im grabbing
+Cause all that booty is what I'm grabbing
 Short Dog, I don't stop rappin
 BEEITCH